People and Planet

 Waste and Recycling

 We send zero waste to landfill.
-During the 2022-2023 academic year, the University produced over 385 tonnes of waste from its halls of residence, academic buildings, catering outlets and grounds, and recycled an estimated 54% through segregation of food waste, paper, card, plastic bottles, cans and glass.
+During the 2024-2025 academic year, the University produced over 463 tonnes of waste (including batteries and IT waste) from its halls of residence, academic buildings, catering outlets and grounds.
+44.5% was recycled through the separation of paper, card, plastic bottles, cans and glass; 4.9% was sent to anaerobic digestion (food waste); 38.9% was sent to energy from waste (general waste) and the remaining 11.7% was batteries and IT waste.
 We aim to follow the waste hierarchy to reduce the amount of waste produced in the first instance; and then to prioritise re-using and recycling materials before recovery/disposal as detailed within our recycling and waste pages.

 We report annually on our waste and recycling data (excluding construction waste) to the Higher Education Statistics Agency (HESA) as part of the publicly available Estates Management Record.